 While feeding my hunger for books is pretty harmless, other desires present challenges if I give into them.
 For example, no matter what kind of car I have, I fantasize about a nicer one.
 Right now, I want a self-driving Tesla Model Y, which would be a huge step up from my no-frills Honda Odyssey.
 But a Tesla’s novelty would soon wane, and I’d want something nicer.
 I’d be foolish to accrue debt for something when I will just want something else.
 When mild dissatisfaction is omnipresent, I might as well stick with the cheaper minivan.

 The same idea applies to where I live.
-I have a nice house in a nice area in Utah.
-But I dream of a nicer house: one with an exercise room, a pool, no stairs, and no basement (I fear basement floods).
+I have a nice house in Utah, right by a park.
+But I dream of a nicer house: one with a pool, no stairs, and no basement.
+(Does anyone else fear basement floods?)
 I daydream of living someplace with perfect weather like San Diego, CA; Málaga, Spain; or Tuscany, Italy.
-But I know that it would cost a lot to move — housing in San Diego is particularly pricey — and eventually, I’d dream of someplace else.
-I might as well stay in my current house and keep using the stairs.
+But I know that it would cost a lot to move—San Diego is particularly pricey!
+No matter where I live, I’ll dream of someplace else.
+So I might as well stay in my current house and keep using the stairs.

 I accept that craving is always with me.
-It hints that everything will be perfect, and I’ll never hear from it again, if I just give in and take another bite of carrot cake, finish that can of Pringles, buy a Tesla, or incur a massive mortgage to buy a home in San Diego.
+It hints that everything will be perfect, and I’ll never hear from it again if I just give in and take another bite of carrot cake, finish that can of Pringles, or buy a Tesla.
 But it’s a trick.
-A lie.
-A dirty, dirty lie.
+And a lie.

-These days, I know that I will feel some discontent, no matter what I have or where I live, and that is freeing.
-I avoid the hopeless cycle of maybe this will finally make the longing go away.
+These days, I know that I’ll feel some discontent, no matter what I have or where I live.
+This is freeing!
+I avoid the hopeless cycle of “maybe this will finally make the longing go away.”
 Instead, I choose what to safely indulge in but with limits, like books.
 And I decide what to abstain from, like chips, sweets, and expensive cars.